TT95: Tomb

 The tomb consists of a pillared hall and a subterranean complex including five burial chambers.
 The scenes in the hall show offerings made to Mery and his mother.
 Guests, musicians and dancers are depicted as well.
 Mery is shown inspecting cattle, the weighing of gold, chariot making and metal working in another scenes.
 The pillars are decorated with scenes showing Mery and his wife Dey "going forth to see Amun", the text of a New Year Festival, Mery and his mother consecrating offerings for Amun-Re Harakhti and Amenhotep II.

 One burial chamber is located at the end of a long passage (chamber 1) and the burials in chamber 1 date to the 18th Dynasty.
 The other four chambers form a complex and are entered from a location outside the burial chapel.
-The burials in the four chambers date between the 18th and 22nd Dynasty.
+The burials in the four chambers date between the 18th and 22nd Dynasties.

-An additional shaft with a burial chamber was added to the tomb during a later period (21st and 22nd Dynasty).
+An additional shaft with a burial chamber was added to the tomb during a later period (21st and 22nd Dynasties).